McKownville

 Streets indicates that there is a perched water table in this area,

 on a thin clay layer within the sands.
-Underground, non-uniform
+Underground spillage to the

-spillage to the east from the edge of this feature might provide a
+east from the edge of this feature might provide a reason for

-reason for a complex recharge pattern at the monitoring well.
-The
+anomalies in recharge pattern at the monitoring well.
+The flow from

-flow from this possible source would cross through the site of the
+this possible source would cross through the site of the new large

 construction of the foundations of these large buildings, and